eregni/delijn_doorkomsten/README.md

 use termux on android + the termux-widgets addon.
 Put a bash script in the termux $HOME/.shortcuts folder who runs python script
 https://termux.com/

-### Idea:
- - GUI on android (beeware, kivy)
- - search for a specific time
- - sort data?
- - storingen?